DinushiRajapaksha/MavenProjectWithSeleniumJava/README.md

 # MavenProjectWithSeleniumJava
-this is a maven project
+this is a maven project with selenium with java